Mann-webspider/go-term-chat/README.md

 ### Running the Application

 1.  **Start the server:**
-    Open a new terminal and navigate to the `server` directory:
+    Open a new terminal and navigate to the `terminal-chat` directory:
     ```bash

-    ./chat-server
+    ./chat-server # for Linux/Macos
+    ./chat-server.exe # for Windows
     ```
     The server will start listening for connections, typically on port `8080` (or as configured).

 2.  **Start clients:**
     Open one or more new terminals for each client.
-Navigate to the `client` directory:
+Navigate to the `terminal-chat` directory:
     ```bash

-    ./chat-client
+    ./chat-client # for Linux/Macos
+    ./chat-client.exe # for Windows
     ```